 What is Cinematography?

+The first thing we’ll do in this Cinematography guide is dive into the meaning of telling a visual story on film.
 Cinematography is the art and craft of photographing motion pictures, where a series of images are created to tell a story visually.
 Like photography, the art of Cinematography requires a keen eye, close attention to detail, and a big imagination.
 In just a short scene, a Cinematographer can transform a mood or convey a feeling.
 This is accomplished using lighting, camera movement, color, shot selection, and size.

 The Role of a Cinematographer in Film and Television

 From the very beginning of a project, a Cinematographer is essential.
 After a project is “green-lit”, the Director and Cinematographer start to plan out the look and feel of the visual components.
 The visual components support the narrative of the film or television show.
 Storyboards and shot lists may be used to sketch out and present their ideas.
-This part of the pre-production stage helps Cinematographers prepare necessary tools and resources.
+This part of the pre-production stage helps Cinematographers prepare the necessary tools and resources.

 They collaborate with the Director on:

 - The design of all the shots needed for the scene

 - The best focal length and camera angle, as well as the camera setup, placement, position, and movement for each scene

 - Lighting the scene to create contrast, depth, and color in the image

 - Moving the camera to dramatize a specific moment in the scene